BUILDING RELATIONSHIPs WITH GOD AND ALL GOD'S CHILDREN

 Clemson United Methodist Church, as a part of The United Methodist Church, comes out of the Wesleyan tradition, tracing our theological and organizational heritage back to John Wesley.
 We believe our salvation comes as a free gift of love from God, demonstrated and made effective in the life, death, and resurrection of Jesus Christ, made available for all humankind.
+We believe in the historic creeds of our Church as found in the Apostle's Creed.
 We believe in the sacrament of Holy Baptism as a sign of God's amazing grace.
 That grace, as signified in Holy Baptism, is not dependent upon our acceptance of the offer of the gift of salvation.
 We baptize persons of all ages who are presented or present themselves as having trust in God and a willingness to follow Jesus Christ.

 We believe in the sacrament of Holy Communion, also known as The Lord’s Supper and The Holy Eucharist, as our partaking of God’s redeeming grace through Christ.
 We believe in an open table, inviting all who wish to come to partake in the sacrament.